-Ethnic minority doctors face racism in NHS, says survey At least 75 per cent of ethnic minority doctors experienced racism more than once in the last two years. (iStock Image)
+Ethnic minority doctors face racism in NHS, says survey Representative image (iStock Image)

 AT LEAST 75 per cent of ethnic minority doctors experienced racism more than once in the last two years, with 17.4 per cent saying they regularly faced racism at work, according to a survey by the British Medical Association (BMA).

 Doctors told the BBC there was an “us versus them” culture in the NHS across the UK.
 They said they faced bogus complaints from colleagues, racist comments from superiors and even physical assault at workplaces.

 Their complaints were either ignored or dismissed without investigation, doctors said.

 According to the BMA, more than 70 per cent who faced racism didn’t complain about it.